Health and Safety policy

-If you have no employees at all, you do not need a health and safety policy under health and safety law.
-However, you should still be able to provide simple evidence briefly outlining how health and safety is managed at your church.
+If you have no employees, you do not need a health and safety policy under health and safety law.
+However, you should still be able to provide simple evidence, briefly outlining how health and safety are managed at your church.

 Volunteers working on your premises